-The EML Compact can be used in a number of different systems both as a repeater and a speed log.
+The Compact speed log can be used in a number of different systems both as a repeater and a speed log.
 This section explains what is available and how to activate the options.
-The EML Compact also contains a diagnostics port, from which the user can obtain diagnostic information using hyperterm.
+The Compact speed log also contains a diagnostics port, from which the user can obtain diagnostic information using hyperterm.
 This is described here.